tkurtbond/tkurtbond.github.io/posts/2019/11/10/failing-at-ada-again/index.rst

 .. description:
 .. type: text

-Back on May 20th, 2019 I ordered a copy of John Barnes `Programming in Ada`_ and spent some time reading it and working with Ada.
+Back on May 20th, 2019 I ordered a copy of `Programming in Ada`_ by John Barnes and spent some time reading it and working with Ada.
 I get interested again in Ada periodically_.
 In theory, I ought to like programming in Ada — it's the last remaining widely used member of the Pascal language family, which I like.
 There is a distribution of the `GNAT Community Edition`_ for macOS which bundles the GNAT_ Ada